About Long-Term Care Insurance (LTC)

 - Go to Medicaid (MediCal in California)

-- To get Medicaid to pay, a single person has to spend savings down to about $2000 in most states.
-The states combine all the assets of a couple, regardless of who’s name they are in, and the most the healthy spouse can keep this year is about $130,000.
-The rest of the savings have to be spent down to about $2000.
+- To get Medicaid to pay, a single person has to spend savings down to about $2,000 in most states.
+The states combine all the assets of a couple, regardless of who’s name they are in, and the most the healthy spouse can keep this year is about $148,000.
+The rest of the savings must be spent down to about $2000.
 A pre-nup doesn’t protect assets for the spouse who doesn’t need care.

 - The exception is a Long-Term Care Partnership policy that protects the assets equal to the benefits paid out.
 You can buy that type of policy in most states, but it has to be a traditional